Wang Jingwei regime: Legacy

 Having died before the war had ended, Wang Jingwei was unable to join his fellow Reorganized Nationalist Government leaders on trial for treason in the months that followed the Japanese surrender.
 Instead he, alongside his presidential successor Chen Gongbo (who was tried and sentenced to death by the victorious Nationalists) and his vice president Zhou Fohai (who had his death sentence commuted to life imprisonment), was given the title Hanjian meaning arch-traitor to the Han people.
-In the following decades, Wang Jingwei and the entire reputation of the collaborationist government have undergone considerable scholastic debate.

 Characterizations of the regime are a matter of historical debate.
 In general, evaluations produced by scholars working under the People's Republic of China have held the most critical interpretations of the failed regime, Western scholars typically holding the government and Wang Jingwei especially in a sympathetic light, with Taiwanese scholars falling somewhere in the middle.
 The Western characterization of the regime is generally as collaborationist, while Chinese sources have often characterized it as illegitimate.
+In mainland China discourses, the historical figure of Wang himself is tied to the idea of hanjian 汉奸 ("traitor to the Han nation").